mapfreusa-test/javaassignment-programmeranalyst/README.md

  Create a java program to implement a queue.
 The program should take input from console on the type of operation as shown below
   * 1 for Enqueue and 2 for  Dequeue.
       * if user inputs 1 on console, the program should ask for an input to enqueue and add the value to the queue.
-      * if user inputs 2 on console, the program should dequeue from the queue(in First in first out fashion) and print the dequeue value on console.
+      * if user inputs 2 on console, the program should dequeue from the queue(in First in first out fashion) and print the dequeued value on console.

-  Additional the following error conditions need to be considered
+  Additionally the following error conditions need to be considered
   * If the queue is full, and an enqueue operation is requested, the program should output to console the following error message -
      Sorry.
 Currently the queue is full.
 Please try again later when atleast one dequeue is performed.
   * If the queue is empty, and a dequeue operation is requested, the program should output to console the following error message -